stackrox/rhacs-observability-resources/README.md

 ## Contributing

 This repository makes use of [pre-commit](https://pre-commit.com/) framework.
+Refer to the [installation instructions](https://pre-commit.com/#installation) for further information.
 To enable pre-commits, run the following in the root of the repository:
 ```bash
 $ pre-commit install